This article introduces several procedures for troubleshooting Windows Server Update Service (WSUS).

 - Click the server name.

-When the Software Update Point is installed on a remote site system server, the WSUS Administration console must be installed on the site server.
-For WSUS 3.0 SP2, KB 2734608 or later update must also be installed on the WSUS Administration console.
-After you install KB 2734608 (remotely or locally), a server restart is required.
-After the restart, determine whether the issue still exists.
+Note If you're using System Center Configuration Manager and the Software Update Point is installed on a remote site system server, the WSUS Administration console must be installed on the site server.
+For WSUS 3.0 SP2, KB 4039929 or a later update must also be installed on the WSUS Administration console.
+After you install 4039929 (remotely or locally), a server restart is required.
+After the restart, check whether the issue persists.

-Verify that the Update Services service is running on the WSUS server.
+- Verify that the Update Services service and the World Wide Web Publishing Service are running on the WSUS server.

 Authorization: OK if followed by 200